Białystok Ghetto: Further deportations and uprising

 On February 5–12, 1943, the first group of approximately 10,000 Białystok Jews were rounded up by the mobile battalions for the mass 'evacuation' of the ghetto.
 They were sent aboard Holocaust trains to their deaths at the Treblinka extermination camp.
 Another 2,000 victims, too weak or sick to run for the wagons were shot on the spot.
 Meanwhile, approximately 7,600 inmates were relocated into a new central transit camp within the city for further selection.
 Those fit to work were sent to the Majdanek camp.
 In Majdanek, after another screening for ability to work, they were transported to the Poniatowa concentration camp, Blizyn, as well as Auschwitz labor and extermination camp.
 Those deemed too emaciated to work were murdered in Majdanek gas chambers.
 More than 1,000 Jewish children were sent first to the Theresienstadt ghetto in Bohemia, and then to Auschwitz-Birkenau, where they were killed.
-Only a few months later, as part of Aktion Reinhard, on August 16, 1943 the ghetto was raided by regiments of the German SS with Ukrainian, Estonian, Latvian and Belorussian auxiliaries (Hiwis), known as Trawniki-men aiming at the ghetto's final destruction.
+Only a few months later, as part of Aktion Reinhard, on August 16, 1943, the ghetto was raided by regiments of the German SS with Ukrainian, Estonian, Latvian and Belarusian auxiliaries (Hiwis), known as Trawniki-men aiming at the ghetto's final destruction.
 Faced with the final deportations, when all hope for survival was abandoned, the Jewish underground staged the Białystok Ghetto Uprising.
 In the night of August 16, 1943, several hundred Polish Jews began an armed insurrection against the troops carrying out the liquidation of the ghetto.

 Holocaust survivor and postwar historian Szymon Datner wrote: "The blockade of the ghetto lasted one full month and on September 15, 1943, after the last of the flames of resistance had been extinguished, the SS units retreated."
 The final stage of mass deportations commenced.
 Only a few dozen Jews managed to escape and join various partisan groups, including Soviet ones, in the Białystok area.
 The Red Army overran Białystok in August 1944.

 During the ghetto's history, there were a number of Jewish escapes, as well as rescue attempts by local Polish gentiles.
 Righteous Among the Nations who helped Białystok Ghetto's Jews included the Skalski family, the Smolko family the Burda family the Czyżykowski family, and Jan Kaliszczuk.
-Not all rescue efforts were successful, Henryk Buszko was among those murdered by the Germans for his rescue efforts.
+Not all rescue efforts were successful; Henryk Buszko was among those murdered by the Germans for his rescue efforts.

 Location and layout

-The ghetto was located in the north-western section of the historical center, roughly of nowadays Sienkiewicza District and some of Przydworcowe District.
+The ghetto was located in the northwestern section of the historical center, roughly the vicinity of the current Sienkiewicza District and some of Przydworcowe District.
 It was bordered by Lipowa Street in the south, Sienkiewicza Street in the east and Poleska Street in the north.
-Following the heavy fighting in the Bialystok Ghetto Uprising, and the fighting with the Soviet Armed Forces, most of the ghetto original buildings were destroyed.
-More soever, even some of the streets totally disappeared and other streets layout was changed.
-On the ruins of several streets (Smolna, Chmielna, Górna) a block of flats built, the Sienkiewicza District.
+Following the heavy fighting in the Białystok Ghetto Uprising, and the fighting with the Soviet Armed Forces, most of the ghetto's original buildings were destroyed.
+Moreover, some of the streets totally disappeared and other streets' layout was changed.
+On the ruins of several streets (Smolna, Chmielna, Górna) a block of flats was built, the Sienkiewicza District.